-Micro-Electrical Mechanical Systems – or MEMS – is an emerging technology that uses micro and sub-micro scale electronic components to create mechanical devices and components such as sensors, valves, gears, and mechanical actuators.
+Micro-Electrical Mechanical Systems – or MEMS – is an emerging technology that uses micro and sub-micro scale electronic components to create mechanical devices and components such as sensors, valves, gears and mechanical actuators.
 These components are often embedded in printed circuit boards and semiconductor chips.
-The field requires knowledge in computer science, electronics, and mechanics and requires you to perform work on a microscopic level in a microelectronic manufacturing, design or development environment.
+The field requires knowledge in electronics, computer-aided drafting, soldering and requires you to perform hands-on work on a microscopic level in a microelectronic manufacturing, design or development environment.
 As a new technology, there is unlimited growth potential and the opportunity to work on groundbreaking devices.

 More about Mechatronics

 The program offers a short-term certificate that can be earned in one semester, a one-year certificate, an associate degree and Ohio’s first bachelor’s degree in MEMS.

 Through the Training Recruitment Acceleration Innovation Network of Ohio (TRAIN OH)